 Small business owners never run short of opportunities to spend money on their small businesses.
 However, there is one thing that never changes regardless of whether they are just start-ups or already established businesses – proving return on investment (ROI).

 Simply put, ROI measures the nature of returns on money invested into the business.
 The measurement can be on a specific marketing campaign, the quality of output generated by employees or just about anything invested into the business with a view to generating more customers and sales.
+ROI can be measured using different metrics depending on the type of investment or business activity, such as net profits, capital gains, or cash flows.
 ROI gives you an overview of the success of investments made into your business.
 It helps you understand where to increase your efforts and the areas where you can reduce spending.
 If you have a high ROI, it means your investment in your business is successful and is paying ‘dividends’!
+Investment returns can include both ongoing profits and capital gains from selling business assets.

 How to calculate your business ROI

 Calculating the ROI of expenditure made in your business is not difficult.
 For example, if your business earned an annual net profit of $120,000 and the total assets of your business is $80,000.
 Your ROI ratio is 1.33.
+You can calculate return using the ROI formula: (Net Profit / Investment Cost).
+ROI calculations can vary based on the investment’s ROI and the specific context, and may involve different metrics or time periods.
 You can calculate this with the aid of online calculators, such as this one.
+Harvard Business School provides methodologies for ROI calculation that are widely recognized in business education.

 How to calculate your marketing ROI